 The lack of decent, affordable housing is one of the most pressing social problems facing the UK today.
-It causes harm, not only to individuals and families, but also to communities and society as a whole.
+It causes harm to individuals and families, as well as to communities and society.

-Our strategy seeks to improve the lives of people who are disadvantaged because of their housing circumstances.
-To do this, we aim to increase the number of decent affordable homes available to them.
+Through our Decent Affordable Homes strategy, we seek to improve the lives of people who are disadvantaged because of their housing circumstances by using a systems change approach.
+Our aim is to increase the availability of decent, affordable homes for people in housing need.